xiaohan2012/daily-reading/august/markov-chain-coupling-stationary-distribution.md

   - like a decomposition of x and y into a joint space?
   - `w` is like a 2D matrix for MC

+example: two independent markov chains

+- easily verifiable that the marginal distribution satisfy the requirement (because of independence)

 ## usefulness

 coupling bounds the *variation distance* between two distributions